athmangude/paperkit/Issues/pre-release-issues.md

 - Instead of blue buttons use, design system small buttons
 - Place the button top right of relevant content
 - When copy button is clicked, show, "copied", reset after 3 seconds

+### 8. Heading 2 issues
+#### Status: Closed

+- Heading 2 should be left aligned like heading 1 and heading 3
+- Heading 2 uses a larger font than heading 1
+- Check font sizing for the rest of the headings ensuring smaller headings user smaller font size

+### 9. Tooltip issues
+#### Status: Open

+- [Open] Tooltip renders after hovering away from target component
+- [Open] Tooltip is rendered in parent component instead of appropriate position next to target component